A look at Fastly Inc.’s (FSLY) recent performance gives investors their first glimpse of hope. - News Daemon

 Fastly Inc. (NYSE: FSLY) Trading Performance Indicators

-You can see what Fastly Inc. (FSLY) is doing with its current performance indicators.
-In the most recent quarter, the stock posted a quick ratio of 4.20.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 4.53.
+Check out the current performance indicators for Fastly Inc. (FSLY).
+In the past quarter, the stock posted a quick ratio of 4.20.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 4.76.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is -1.57, a number that is poised to hit -0.08 in the next quarter and is forecasted to reach -0.10 in one year’s time.